nelson-social/community/CodeOfConduct.md

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

-## 8. Addressing Grievances
+## Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [GOVERNING_BODY] with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [LINK_TO_POLICY]

-## 9. Scope
+## Scope

 We expect all community participants to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-## 10. Contact info
+## Contact info

 [YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]

-## 11. License and attribution
+## License and attribution

-The Nelson.social Code of Conduct is distributed by [nelson.social](http://nelson.social) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+The nelson.social Code of Conduct is distributed by [nelson.social](http://nelson.social) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), the [Social.coop Code of Conduct](https://wiki.social.coop/rules-and-bylaws/Code-of-conduct.html) and the [Fosstodon Code of Conduct](https://hub.fosstodon.org/coc/) and the [Ottawa.place Code of Conduct](https://ottawa.place/terms#coc).